velvia/velvia.github.io/_posts/2015-08-31-Docker-Scala-Sbt.md

 ### Pushing and Releasing

+`sbt dockerPush` will build and push the image for you.
+This is just a convenience - it is equivalent to doing `sbt docker`, which builds the image in your docker daemon in your Linux VM, and invoking `docker push <image-id>` from the command line.

+You can see the results at the [Spark Job Server container](https://hub.docker.com/r/velvia/spark-jobserver/) on Dockerhub...

 NOTE: you need to do `docker login` first before pushing.

+Note that `sbt-docker` generates a Dockerfile in `target/docker/Dockerfile`.

 ## General tips on Dockerizing

 Docker has [best practices](https://docs.docker.com/articles/dockerfile_best-practices/) for writing Dockerfiles.
 Some things to think about:

 * Modularity - each docker image is meant to be small and contain only one process.
 If you find yourself stuffing tons of services into one container, consider breaking them apart.
+* Consider using a Scala base image and not including Scala standard lib - iterate much faster!
 * Ease to start - if possible, have `docker run` start everything automatically.
 Users can configure the service using `-e` to override environment variables or command line arguments.

-## Dockerizing Scala/JVM Apps and Spark

-- Use a lightweight base Java image
-- Consider using a Scala base image and not including Scala standard lib - iterate much faster!
-- For an example of dockerizing Spark apps, have a look at my [Spark Job Server container](https://hub.docker.com/r/velvia/spark-jobserver/) on Dockerhub...
-    + One problem with Spark is that there are so many versions ... it can be compiled for Hadoop 1.x, 2.4, 2.6, CDH; with or without Mesos; Spark 2.10 or 2.11.
-    + I solve this by using a base Java7 (Sun) image with Mesos, then using environment vars to control what Spark distribution to download and install
-    + Meantime, in your Spark app, do not package Spark dependencies themselves nor Scala in the final assembly.
-The details of this can be found in the Spark Job Server build files (`Build.scala`).

 Happy dockerizing!